 - Data gathered through your use of the 'live chat' feature on our website; and

 What we do with the information we gather

-We only require the details stated above to be captured if you choose to submit an enquiry either via telephone or through the 'Email Us' or 'Conveyancing Quote' enquiry forms which are found on our website, and consequently, if you wish to instruct us to provide the necessary legal services to you.
+With the exception of the data gathered through cookies which is gathered whenever you use our website, we only require the details stated above to be captured if you choose to submit an enquiry either via telephone, through the 'Email Us' or 'Conveyancing Quote' enquiry forms which are found on our website, through your use of the 'live chat' feature on our website and consequently, if you wish to instruct us to provide the necessary legal services to you.

 We may use the information to allow us to contact you to respond to your query or quote request and (if you instruct us) in order to provide our legal services to you.
 We may also use your data to improve our products and services.

 We may use your data to contact you in relation to services similar to those that you have previously submitted a query to us about or instructed us in relation to.
 Any other use of your data to send you marketing or other information about us will only be done in accordance with any consent that you have provided to us.

 We will not share, sell, distribute or lease your personal information to third parties without your permission or unless required to provide our services to you, other than for the limited exceptions listed below: